Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

 2. **Model Unavailable Error**
     The default models during development are lama3.1-70b for Snowflake Complete Task and e5-base-v2 for Snowflake Text Embedding Task.
-In case these models are not ['available in the region'](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#availability), go to the script generated [Step 6](#step-6--launch-a-snowflake-service---copy-paste-output-to-sf-worksheet-and-run) and run from Line that says   *"-- test the UDFs with sample inputs"*  with chosen model name in your region.
+In case these models are not ['available in the region'](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#availability), go to the script generated [Step 6](#step-6--launch-a-snowflake-service---copy-paste-output-to-sf-worksheet-and-run) and run from Line that says   *"-- test the UDFs with sample inputs"*  with chosen model name in your region.<br><br>

     **2.1** IF the text embedding model is changed from e5-base-v2 to something else, follow the **Steps [5-7]** under heading [Launch a SF Service on Custom Database](#launch-a-sf-service-on-a-custom-database). **Remember to  Switch to *kgqa_docker* folder to follow them, because that is where the Dockerfile is stored !**